Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Yeah, it's a bad week, but that's now.

-And who knows what these next months will hold.
+And who knows what these next months will hold?

-We we can we can see to that.
+We can see to that.

-Uh yeah, we we can make that happen.
+Yeah, we can make that happen.

 Then Bob tries to convince himself and Charlie that Obama can pull it off, salvage all this in the debates.